 Carla, a long-time bar manager and lead mixologist, is currently bringing her passion for cocktails to Southern Glazers Wine and Spirits as a brand ambassador and mixologist.
 She plays an active role in the US Bartenders’ Guild Miami Chapter and was a top 15 finalist in the US at the Diageo World Class Cocktail Competition in 2014.

 For more from Carla on her work, her love of low-ABV drinks, and details behind her cocktail (plus recommendations for food to pair with it!), check out our interview.

 Going skiing later this season?
 You’re in luck!
 While you’re out enjoying those slippery slopes, you can look forward to imbibing some Slippery Slopes, a delightfully rich-on-the-palette concoction from Sother Teague.
-Cold brew, house-made spiced hot cocoa mix, toasted coconut syrup, all topped with a spritz of orange oil—what could be cozier?
+Cold brew, house-made spiced hot cocoa mix (which contains powdered milk—so this cocktail’s not vegan), toasted coconut syrup, all topped with a spritz of orange oil—what could be cozier?
 (And if you prefer a hot beverage après snow romp, you can serve this in a mug with 2 ounces of hot coffee instead of the cold brew!)